Clinton-Davis/focus_fitness/README.md

 #### **Blog Detail Page**

 Once the user has selected the blog post they would like to read, They are redirected to the blog detail page. blog_detail.html.
 The blog post with the only element on this page.
-Witch in include the
+Witch in include:

 - Blogs Title
-- The author
+- Blog author
-- The blog post its self
+- Blog Content
 - The amount of views, likes, and comments the post have
-- Also the age of the blog post.
+- When the blog was created.

 Once the user has finished reading the post there is a section where a user may ‘like’ or leave a comment.
 Note only logged in user may use this feature.